City of Reno

 Culs-de-sac and HOA Properties

-HOAs are responsible for handling streets and culs-de-sac on private property.
 Check the plow map above to see if your street is listed.

 What is the plowing procedure?

 Crew members will tandem plow and/or sand for traffic accessibility on priority streets until they have completed the priority.
-The drivers will then go into each of the nineteen routes and continue to plow the Priority 2 streets until all are cleared with one lane in and one lane out.
-When all Priority 2 streets are cleared with one lane in and one lane out then the drivers will go back and clear the rest of the street.
+The drivers will then go into each of the twenty routes and continue to plow the Priority 2 streets until all are cleared with one lane in and one lane out.
+When all Priority 2 streets are cleared with one lane in and one lane out, then the drivers will go back and clear the rest of the street.
 The streets will be plowed from the inside lane to curbside.
 Each crew will continue plowing and/or sanding until the storm has ended and all first and second priority streets are cleared and safe.

 After a storm, street sweepers will be sent out to remove all applied salt and sand materials as expeditiously and safely as weather and road conditions permit.
 In order to comply with Federal air quality mandates, the City has 4 days after the end of a storm event to have all salt / sand materials removed from its streets.

-In the event of a major storm, the City of Reno Streets Department can call on the Sewer Line Section, Facilities Maintenance Section and Fleet Maintenance for additional assistance.
+In the event of a major storm, the City of Reno Streets Department can call on the Sewer Line Section, Facilities Maintenance Section, and Fleet Maintenance for additional assistance.
 Contractors can also be hired to assist the City.

 Resources: The City of Reno has the equipment, drivers and crews to implement the Snow and Ice Plan.